Skip to content

 Live application:

-The POST /api/v1/template-packs/apply endpoint applies a pack to a running org -- adding its agents and departments to the existing config.
+The POST /api/v1/template-packs/apply endpoint applies a pack to a running org, adding its agents and departments to the existing config.
 Department names are deduplicated (case-insensitive); agent names are deduplicated by name.

 Company Builder

-The web dashboard includes a setup wizard with a mode selection gate after account creation (conditional -- only shown when no admin exists).
+The web dashboard includes a setup wizard with a mode selection gate after account creation (conditional; only shown when no admin exists).
 The user chooses Guided Setup (recommended, full wizard) or Quick Setup (minimal: company name + provider, configure the rest later in Settings).
-Guided mode steps: Mode, Template (searchable grid with category/size filters, recommended/others grouping, and structural metadata cards showing agent count, departments, autonomy level, and workflow), Company (name, description, currency, and model tier profile), Providers (configure LLM providers with auto-detection for local instances (with probe-detected base URLs) and full provider form supporting API key, subscription, custom configurations, and manually entered base URLs), Agents (customize names, roles, personality presets, and model assignments), Theme (set UI preferences for palette, density, animation, sidebar, and typography), and Complete (review summary and launch).
-Quick mode steps: Mode, Company, Providers, and Complete -- skipping template, agents, and theme.
-Providers are configured before agents so model assignment is available during agent customization.
+Guided mode steps: Mode, Template (searchable grid with category/size filters, recommended/others grouping, and structural metadata cards showing agent count, departments, autonomy level, and workflow), Company (name, description, currency, and model tier profile), Providers (configure LLM providers with auto-detection for local instances (with probe-detected base URLs) and full provider form supporting API key, subscription, custom configurations, and manually entered base URLs), Agents (customise names, roles, personality presets, and model assignments), Theme (set UI preferences for palette, density, animation, sidebar, and typography), and Complete (review summary and launch).
+Quick mode steps: Mode, Company, Providers, and Complete, skipping template, agents, and theme.
+Providers are configured before agents so model assignment is available during agent customisation.
 When a template is selected, all template agents are auto-created with models matched to configured providers via a tier classification engine that respects each agent's priority axis (quality, speed, cost, or balanced).
 All configuration is persisted to the database via REST API calls.
 To re-run the setup wizard from scratch, use synthorg wipe (walks you through an interactive backup, wipes all data, and optionally restarts the stack to re-open the wizard).